yoasyo25/career-development-curriculum/module_four/job_search_strategies_ii.md

 # Job Search Strategies II

+[Slides for this session](

+### The Why

 ### Objectives
 * Identify your top priorities in your job search
 * Devise an action plan for post-graduation (you will use this plan when meeting with Meg)
 * Create a schedule for completing your goals

 ### Deliverable
+Discuss deliverable in depth....

 Create a job search action plan to share with Meg for how you will approach the job search after your graduation from Turing.

 ### Opening
+You're here to embark on a new and satsifying career -- not just to find a job.

+**Turn & Talk:** Turn to the person next to you to share updates on your job search:

+* How has your job search gone during this module?
+* Did you find that you were able to use the plan you outlined at the end of Module 3?
+* Where have you focused your priorities?
+* What's been successful for you?

 Job searching takes work.
 In fact, it may as well be a full-time job in itself.
 In this session, we'll discuss how you can create the structure needed to keep up with your job search in an effective way.

 ### Post-Graduation Planning